pmboerth/research-pack/README.md

 Profile Update: Users can update their profile information, such as skills, department, and research interests.
 Search and Filter: Users can filter posts by group or research area to find opportunities that match their interests.

+# Getting Started

 ## Prerequisites

+Ensure you have the following tools installed:

 - Streamlit: A Python-based framework for building interactive web applications.
 - SQL Database: A relational database for storing user and research opportunity data.
 - Docker: Containerization platform for packaging the app with all dependencies for easy deployment.
 - Requests: For making HTTP requests to interact with APIs.
 - Pandas: For data manipulation.

-# Getting Started

-## Prerequisites

-Ensure you have the following tools installed:

-- Docker: Make sure Docker is installed and running on your machine.
-You can download it from here
-- Python
+- Python.

 Currently, there are three major components which will each run in their own Docker Containers:

 - Streamlit App in the `./app` directory
 - Flask REST api in the `./api` directory
-- SQL files for your data model and data base in the `./database-files` directory
+- SQL files for the data model and data base in the `./database-files` directory

 ## Running the Application

-### Prerequisites

-Ensure you have the following tools installed:

-1. **Docker**: Make sure Docker is installed and running on your machine.
-2. **Python**.

 ### Running with Docker